osohq/gitclub/backends/rails/README.md

 ### Key files

 - [`initializers/oso.rb`][file-initializer]: Defines the `OSO` constant,
   registers the necessary models, and loads the policy.
-Because the app uses Oso's [built-in roles][docs-ruby-roles] feature, this file also calls `OSO.enable_roles`.
 - [`application_controller.rb`][file-app-controller]: Defines a small controller
   helper `authorize! :action, resource` that uses `OSO.allowed?` under the hood to enforce the authorization policy.
 Check out